Beyond Rate Coding: Surrogate Gradients Enable Spike Timing Learning in Spiking Neural Networks: SNNs With Delays Are More Sensitive to Cross-Channel and Temporal Order Cues

-Humans are highly sensitive to the causal structure of sensory input—e.g., speech played backward becomes unintelligible~\citep{saberi1999cognitive}.
-To examine whether SNNs exhibit similar temporal sensitivity, we conduct a \textbf{time reversal} experiment by reversing spike trains within their active time windows.
+Humans are highly sensitive to the causal structure of sensory input -— e.g., speech played backward becomes unintelligible~\citep{saberi1999cognitive}.
+To examine whether SNNs exhibit similar temporal sensitivity, we conduct a \textbf{time reversal} experiment by reversing spike trains within their active time windows (\cref{fig:inv}(a)). {Note that in our simple model here, time reversal refers strictly to reversing the temporal order of spikes within each spike train, while preserving spike counts, neuron identities, and the underlying time discretization.
+A more realistic model of humans listening to time-reversed speed would be to produce new spike trains by running the time-reversed speech through the auditory model, but this would not allow for us to control for keeping the spike counts and ISI distributions identical.}

 Given an input $x \in \{0,1\}^{N \times T}$, we identify the minimal interval containing all spikes:

 and reverse each neuron's spike sequence within this interval:

 preserving spike count and neuron identity, but inverting the temporal order.